-Those risk factors below denoted with a "\" are newly added or have been materially updated from our 2021 Annual Report on Form 10-K.
+Those risk factors below denoted with a "" are newly added or have been materially updated from our 2021 Annual Report on Form 10-K.

-\We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
+We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.

-We have incurred net losses in each year since our inception in 1992, including net losses from continuing operations of \$100.1 million and \$222.3 million for the three and six months ended June 30, 2022, respectively.
-As of June 30, 2022, we had an accumulated deficit of \$3.94 billion.
+We have incurred net losses in each year since our inception in 1992, including net losses from continuing operations of \$76.5 million and \$298.8 million for the three and nine months ended September 30, 2022, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$4.02 billion.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to generate revenues.
 We have devoted significant financial resources to research and development, including our clinical and preclinical development activities, which we expect to continue for the foreseeable future.
 To date, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, through collaboration agreements and grants from governmental agencies and charitable foundations.
-We have not generated material revenues from the sale of beti-cel in the European Union, and we do not expect to generate meaningful product revenues in the foreseeable future until we obtain marketing approval for products in the United States and following any potential commercial launch.
-Following marketing approval, our future revenues will depend upon the size of any markets in which our potential products have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payers and adequate market share for our potential products in those markets.
+We have not generated material revenues from the sale of beti-cel in the European Union, and we cannot determine with certainty when or to what extent we will generate meaningful product revenues from the commercialization and sale of our approved products and planned commercial launches.
+Our future revenues will depend upon the size of any markets in which our products have received approval, and our ability to achieve sufficient market acceptance, reimbursement from third-party payers and adequate market share for our products in those markets.